wendyverdonk93/docs/content/payment-methods/billing-suite/pay-after-delivery/how-does-pay-after-delivery-work.md

 _If you would like to inquire about the minimum and maximum order amounts for your website, please contact your account manager for more information._

-### Shipped status
-When receiving a Pay After Delivery transaction, it is important to take the following steps:

-Upon agreeing with an order _(by actually sending the goods)_, the order status should be changed from _completed_ to _shipped_.
-You can adjust the order status in the original transaction in your [MultiSafepay Control](https://merchant.multisafepay.com) via change order status.
-Not changing the status to _shipped_ can result in the expiration of the order.
-If you do not change the order status to _shipped_, the order will eventually expire.

-* Changing the status to _shipped_ allows Pay After Delivery to initiate the billing process towards the customer.
-MultiSafepay will guarantee the payout of the transaction.

-The _shipped_ status is therefore important for invoicing the customer and the payout of the transaction on your MultiSafepay balance.

 **Complete own funds**
 When the transaction is marked with the _shipped_ status, it is no longer possible to cancel the order.
 You can, however, close the transaction through the _complete own funds_.